By: Shawna Simcik

 Landing a new job is an exciting and often intimidating career milestone – everything is new, and seemingly unfamiliar.
-The first few months are dedicated to learning a different role, becoming acclimated to a new environment and getting to know colleagues.
-However, one of the most critical pieces that employers often overlook in the onboarding experience is setting expectations and offering clarity around company culture.
-Here are few tips to help you in playing the culture game at your new organization:
+The first few months are dedicated to learning a different role, adjusting to a new work environment and getting to know colleagues.
+However, one of the most critical pieces that employers often overlook in the onboarding experience is setting expectations and offering clarity around workplace company culture.
+Here are a few new job tips to help you in playing the culture game at your new organization:

 - Think, watch, observe.
 In order to fully understand your new company culture, it can be helpful to identify similarities and differences from your previous company.
 Do colleagues take lunch breaks off-site or prefer to eat at their desks?
 Is it common for the team to celebrate birthdays in the office?
 What does that look like?
 Observing and identifying these standards will help you acclimate much quicker.